 Avnu Alliance and the members who created Milan are committed to supporting it, for future products and long-lasting implementations.
 Manufacturers can be confident in the protection of their investment - for themselves and their customers as Milan is long-term viability as part of the IEEE open standards.

-This kind of collaboration amongst competitors to develop Milan couldn't have been done without the framework provided by Avnu Alliance.
+This kind of collaboration amongst competitors to develop Milan couldn't have occurred without the framework provided by Avnu Alliance.
 Membership in Avnu gives manufacturers a voice to collectively define the market requirements to meet their unique development needs for a fully realized professional AV network solution.

-Access to specifications, certification testing to open source tools to expedite product certification.
+Access to specifications, certification testing, and open source tools to expedite product certification.